Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

 then we can start thinking about other types of movement visualizations

 should render all movement visualizers before rendering entities themselves

+## Editor Undo Button

+This is going to actually  be very complicated and not fun to implement

+and will also probably slow down all future editor development

+so maybe I won't even unltimately bother to implement this until later down the line if it feels like the lack of an undo is seriously inhibiting me
+    and even before that may just do a sort of save-state system where I can take snapshots of level and roll back to those as desired

+But I will nonetheless be recording some thoughts as they occur to me here so that I have them for when I do go ahead with implementing this feature

+### Tilemap Edits

+In theory, tilemap edits (placing and removing tiles, tile modifiers, etc.) should be the simplest part to implement but, unfortunately, I will need to fix a basic aspect of tilemaps first
+    (this actually needs to happend regardless)
+    when we create a tilemap, we should store some initial "true zero" index that acts somewhat like the anchor point but with the caveat that this true zero index cannot be moved manually this will give us a consistent way to refer to a patricular tile index even as tilemaps are resized